nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

 I2C_NUM_1 ----- Any I2C Device
 ```

-This is possible with either the new i2c driver or the legacy i2c driver.
+This is possible with both the new I2C driver or the legacy I2C driver, but **both buses must use the same driver.**
 This is the only way to use new i2c driver.
 ESP32C series has only one i2c bus.
 This is not available on the ESP32C series.